Q. What does it cost per square foot to build one of your homes or cottage designs?

 Q. Will these plans satisfy my local building code?

-A. All plans are prepared to conform to the National Building Code of Canada, 1995.
+A. All plans are prepared to conform to the National Building Code of Canada, 2010.
 Due to local building codes and climatic conditions, plans must be reviewed by your local building officials prior to construction.
-Our plans have been updated to meet the requirements of the International Residential Code and the Ontario Building Code (our Ontario Building Code Identification Number is 28128).
+In addition our plans meet the requirements of the International Residential Code and the Ontario Building Code.
+Currently, Ontario is the only province in Canada requiring this additional certification.
+All other provinces adhere to the National Building Code.
 Any plans that are shipped to Ontario also include the necessary paperwork for building permits.

 Q. Does Robinson Residential Design provide material lists?